ukipo/courses_TUGraz/Scripting_for_Biotechnologists/README.md

 - Regular expression in Python

 # Submitted files
-The submitted files represent completed challenges from the above-mentioned topics and a short report summarizing the completed work, which was intended for course evaluation.
+The submitted files represent completed challenges from the above-mentioned topics.